YuliiaRysinska/project_event/README.md

 # wsaa_project_event
-This project created on the basis of the knowledge acquired at ATU in the course "Web services and applications", teacher Andrew Beatty.
+This project created on the basis of the knowledge acquired at ATU in the course "Web services and applications",by teacher Andrew Beatty.

 # Description:
-This project demonstrate creatimng a Web application in Flask that consume a RESTful API, perform CRUD operations on the data and link to database tables.
+This project demonstrates creatimng a Web application in Flask that consume a RESTful API, perform CRUD operations on the data and link to database tables.
+In this application we can receive, create, change and delete events

 # Steps:
 1) creating repository "wsaa_project" in GitHub